How to Quickly Rebuild Your Self-Confidence After a Failure

 People will make up their own opinions about you no matter what.

-And those opinions are mostly based off of what their own thoughts and beliefs are, which has nothing to do with you.
+And those opinions are mostly based on what their own thoughts and beliefs are, which has nothing to do with you.

 I think real self-confidence comes when you’re willing to let go of what other people think about you.